What Does “Free Rehab” Really Mean?

 State-Funded Rehab Eligibility

-The majority of state-funded rehab programs have strict eligibility requirements.
-When applying to these programs, you will normally be asked to show:
+Many state-funded rehab programs have strict eligibility requirements.
+When applying to these programs, you will need to show:

 - Proof of U.S. citizenship